|

 In conclusionWhatever model you choose, if this is your first time incubating, get to know your incubator for several days before you add eggs.
 Set it up, turn it on, and add water according to the instructions to see how it holds temperature and humidity.
 You’ll quickly get a feel for roughly how much water it needs, how often, and how it responds to temperature fluctuations in your home.

+We hope this guide helps you choose the right incubator for you and your flock!
+Happy hatching!
 Do you have a broody hen?
 Want to help her become a mama?
 In this post, we’ll talk about how to help your broody hen adopt day-old chicks successfully.

 Are you wondering if one of your hens has gone broody?
 Broodiness puts additional stress on a hen, so it’s important to understand the signs of broodiness so that you can give your chicken the care and support she needs.
 In this post, we’ll share the unmistakable signs of a broody hen.